edvisor-io/web-client-e2e/README.md

 same page, we'll add contextual detail to the end.
 If the button changes a student's pipeline, we'll call it 'clickButtonChangePipeline'.

-Initialize variables that correspond to elements on a page follow a similar pattern.
+Initialized variables that correspond to elements on a page follow a similar pattern.

+The word 'relative' is used in a name when the element is only available in a given context.
+For example, 'changePipelineStatusRelativeOption' is an option that only appears when a dropdown is present.

 ## What you need